Professor of History

 A.B., M.A., Ph.D., University of California, Berkeley

 What is history?
 Henry Ford said it’s more or less bunk.
 Voltaire said it’s a pack of tricks we play on the dead.
-I’ll say it’s an investigation.
+I say it’s an investigation.
 Historians know things about the past because we’ve dug up evidence and we’ve had debates about what the evidence means.
 You can do that, too, and you really should.
-You can only know something about the past if you have a pretty good idea of how you know it, and you can only have that if you do a little investigating for yourself.
+You can only know something about the past if you understand how you know it.
+That means learning how to investigate for yourself.

-I’ve been teaching at Austin College for almost twenty years.
-I like to teach by discussion in a small classroom, and I like to bring in the broadest possible range of evidence, including the literature, philosophy, religion, art, music, and science of past times.
-I mostly teach European history from the Renaissance to the French Revolution.
-I’ve also taught courses on Medieval Europe, women’s history, environmental history, and the history of suicide.
+I’ve been teaching at Austin College for more than twenty years.
+I like to teach by discussion in a small classroom, and I like to bring in the broadest possible range of evidence, including literature, philosophy, religion, art, music, and science from past times.
+I mostly teach European history from the Middle Ages to the French Revolution.
+I’ve also taught courses on US intellectual history, environmental history, the history of medicine, and the history of suicide.
 Historians – and history students – get to investigate anything that’s ever happened anywhere.
 History is everything.

 - History 350 “Darwin”